HappyPong666/Microsoft-Word-Download/README.txt

 THIS IS A VIRUS MADE BY ME!
 IM NOT RESPONSIBLE FOR ANY DAMAGES!

-Trojan.BAT.HappyPong is a dangerous virus that edit the registry.
+Trojan.BAT.HappyPong is a halloween dangerous virus that edit the registry.
 It can be ran on Windows Vista and up.
 This virus cannot be run on Windows XP because it might have errors.

 Name:HappyPong, HappyPong.exe, fukpong, fukpong.exe